Movie adaptations of games are terrible, so why am I excited for ‘Monster Hunter’?

 Of course, history tells us to expect little.
 I will never, ever, shake the existential disappointment I felt as a child leaving the cinema after taking in 1993’s Super Mario Bros.’
 Directed by the husband and wife team of Rocky Morton and Annabel Jankel, and starring the late Bob Hoskins as the titular plumber, few who watched the movie will ever believe that anyone involved with it had ever booted up a Nintendo console.

+The upcoming Monster Hunter film also features a husband-wife duo: Jovovich and Paul W.S.
+Anderson.
+This pair, however, seems to be a bit more experienced when it comes to the world of gaming.

-Jovovich, whose husband Paul W.S.
-Anderson directs Monster Hunter’ – he also helmed the six Jovovich-led live-action Resident Evil movies between 2002 and 2016, a series which remains the most profitable video game movie franchise ever – certainly knows her games.
-It’s believed that her character, Captain Natalie Artemis, is loosely based on the avatar she personally created to play within the game the movie is based on.
+Jovovich, of course, is well-known for her portrayal of Alice Marcus in six live-action Resident Evil movies between 2002 and 2017.
+It’s also believed that her character in Monster Hunter, Captain Natalie Artemis, is loosely based on her very own avatar within the game.

-Anderson, too, is a gamer.
-Sure, with the exception of the really quite enjoyable very first outing, the Resident Evil movies might as well be based on Tetris for all the cohesion the films show with the actual franchise.
-But he was also behind the camera for 1995’s surprisingly fun Mortal Kombat movie, a rare adaptation that’s actually of some worth.
+Anderson – who gets into the director’s chair for the upcoming film – also has numerous directing/screenwriting credits for video game movie adaptations.
+Apart from all six of Jovovich’s Resident Evil films, Anderson was also behind the camera for 1995’s surprisingly fun Mortal Kombat movie, a rare adaptation that’s actually of some worth.
 It emerged during an era where beloved video game franchises were treated by film studios with all the affection of dog poo on your shoe.
 Case in point: the wretched 1994 Street Fighter movie, which was so contemptuous of its source material, you wondered why anyone bothered.

 The answer to why anyone bothers adapting a video game franchise to the big screen is simple: They want to tap into the huge pre-established fandoms that are willing to part with money in the hope that something about the titles they love will beam back at them.
 But in this day and age, fans are increasingly rewarded, not disappointed.